 It is common in DIR/Floortime to hear that children show “islands” of capacities.
 So a child might have islands of ideas or pretend play, but there are many holes in the lower stages of development.

-The goal is to continue to work on the lower stages to fill in the holes and again, once at ease and attending, get the engagement and relating, working for the back-and-forth until that gets “cooking” (as Dr. Greenspan liked to say), until you can keep the circles of communication going to solve a problem together.
+The goal is to continue to work on the earlier stages to fill in the holes and again, once at ease and attending, get the engagement and relating, working for the back-and-forth until that gets “cooking” (as Dr. Greenspan liked to say), until you can keep the circles of communication going to solve a problem together.

 That is, we wouldn’t start working at Capacity 5 with a child if the first four capacities are not yet present because they would not be developmentally ready for symbolic play yet.